 If you’ve been gripped by the energy of renewal that Spring brings, you may be turning to your home and tackling those areas that are in need of some TLC.
 Brighter, sunnier days can show up smeary windows that have been curtained off throughout the Winter.
 Bulky woollies might need to be stored away, leaving space for fresh, lighter clothes.
 Now that you can throw open the windows those tired corners can get a lick of paint, and heavy drapes can be replaced by lightweight linen curtains.
 Spring cleaning needed be a massive task – just focussing for 15 minutes on each room can bring some Springtime sparkle into your house, and even the busiest of us can find this small amount of time for some sprucing.
 To get you inspired, here are 5 Spring cleaning essentials to put the fun back into housework and the beauty back into your cleaning cupboard.

 Linen makes the ideal choice for clothing and bedding in summer.
 It’s magically quick to dry, wicks moisture away from your skin, is breathable and lightweight, and perfect for travel (more on packing for a trip here).
-To keep your linen happy and looking beautiful this summer, follow these simple tips.
+To keep your linen happy and looking beautiful this summer, follow these simple tips for your linen care.

 We at Linenbeauty are hereby proclaiming the linen tunic as a hero of our wardrobe.
 Linen is renowned for its moisture-wicking properties, its airy comfort and being quick drying, which makes it the perfect fabric to wear in summer.
 We all need those garments that we can rely on to make us look and feel great, whatever the occasion.
 To show you how versatile a linen tunic can be we have put together 5 different outfits that will see you from the office to the beach and happily into autumn.